Camille Seaman ’92

 We Are Still Here

-Last spring, photographer Camille Seaman ’92 (photography) embarked on a new project with We Are Still Here/All My Relations—a journey to make portraits of Native Americans across the country, to create a historical record of their strength and resilience in the face of generations of adversity.
+In 2016, photographer Camille Seaman ’92 (photography) embarked on a new project with We Are Still Here/All My Relations—a journey to make portraits of Native Americans across the country; to create a historical record of their strength and resilience in the face of generations of adversity.

 “I make a portrait as a message to the future — as a statement about who my subjects are in this moment.
 I ask, just before I press the shutter: ‘What, through this image, would you like your descendants to know about you, your life — your experience?’
 With this question, something happens: a gravitas, a moment worthy of recording,” she writes.